The Story Behind the Collaboration in Practice Workshop

 The PHIL team delivered the first iteration of this workshop in January 2025 with great success.
 One participant shared, “It was WONDERFUL…I can’t wait for the next workshop.”

 But the resource investment was more than PHIL could bear and PHIL Leadership made the difficult decision to discontinue the workshop.
-Which brings us to today, with CoCap picking up where PHIL left off to ensure all the collaborative learning goodness sees the light of day and gets put to good use.
+CoCap pick up where PHIL left off to ensure all the collaborative learning goodness saw the light of day and was put to good use.

 Building Collaborative Capacity & Agility